 Drive around 2 hours (depending on number of photo stops) out of Lijiang to the Tiger Leaping Gorge, one of China's most dramatic sights.
 The bus will drop you off at the southern end of a walkway which follows the gorge as far as the upper rapids.
 It is a newly constructed, even walkway.
-There are sedan chairs offered by local vendors, which can be organised at your own cost.
 The whole area is spectacular, so prepare for breathtaking views.

 Lunch today will be a simple meal as the choice of restaurants in this area is limited.
 Return to Lijiang in the afternoon.